Bruges to Amsterdam Bike Tour

 - Pedal assist

-- Small electric engine and battery, which can be charged at the hotels
+- Small electric engine and battery (chargeable at hotels)

 - Hydraulic disc brakes